IcicleF/yap4h/README.md

 ## Features

-Minimized syntax highlight for P4-16 programs.
+Minimized, probably incorrect (but in many times useful) syntax highlighting for P4-16 programs.

+No support for P4-14.

 ## Requirements